fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Set-AzureSqlDatabase.md

 ```

 ## DESCRIPTION
-The **Set-AzureSqlDatabase** cmdlet sets properties for an ssSDS.
+The **Set-AzureSqlDatabase** cmdlet sets properties for an Azure SQL Database.
-You can specify the database by name, or pass an ssSDS object through the pipeline.
+You can specify the database by name, or pass an Azure SQL Database object through the pipeline.
-You can specify the server by name, or pass an ssSDS server connection context.
+You can specify the server by name, or pass an Azure SQL Database server connection context.
 Create a connection context by running the New-AzureSqlDatabaseServerContext cmdlet.
 If you specify the server by name, the cmdlet uses the current Azure subscription information to authenticate the request.